mishmash-io/for-apache/README.md

-# Open Source Stacks for Distributed Computing, by mishmash.io
+# Open Source Stacks for Distributed Computing, rebuilt by mishmash.io

-This repository contains [mishmash.io](https://mishmash.io) builds of open source projects and frameworks that are popular in distributed computing.
+**This repository contains mishmash.io builds of open source projects and frameworks that are popular in distributed computing.**

+Projects and frameworks are originally developed by other parties (find the list below) and then customized by [mishmash.io](https://mishmash.io).

 At mishmash.io, we use a lot of open source - in our [distributed database](https://mishmash.io/docs/database) or other software that we publish (such as our [open source analytics for OpenTelemetry](https://github.com/mishmash-io/opentelemetry-server-embedded)).
-Often we patch and adapt open source code to better suit our needs and we're publishing such customizations as **stacks** here.
+Sometimes we customize the original project's code to better suit our needs and we're publishing our patches here.

+Technically speaking - this repository contains a build process that:
+1. Fetches the original code of a number of open source projects
+2. Applies our changes
+3. Rebuilds
+4. Retests
+5. Packages *smaller, per-feature* components that you can **stack** together on an *as-needed basis.*

+You can also find ready-made **stacks** of features for common use case scenarios.

 > [!IMPORTANT]
 > This repository is a **Work in progress!**